defagos/defagos.github.io/_posts/2020-09-12-tvos_collection_part1.md

 Since their introduction in iOS 6 collection views have been an essential tool in the Apple developer toolbox.
 At the time of this writing (iOS 14 beta 8), though, the recently introduced SwiftUI does not provide any kind of native collection.
+In parallel, UIKit collection view has received some of its most important enhancements in iOS 13, like diffable data sources and compositional layouts, making it more appealing than ever.

-When evaluating SwiftUI as a viable option for porting our iOS project to tvOS, I went through many ups and a few (nasty) downs I decided to share as a series of articles:
+When evaluating SwiftUI as a viable option for porting our [iOS apps](https://github.com/SRGSSR/playsrg-apple) to tvOS, one of the most important requirements to satisfy was to ensure grid layouts, used throughout our implementation, would be possible in a SwiftUI port.
+I initially and naively thought so, but I didn't quite imagine where it would lead me in the end.

+SwiftUI being a nascent framework I thought sharing my findings and development process could be helpful to other developers considering SwiftUI for their own apps.
+Since the material to be covered is larger than initially expected, I opted out for a series of three articles requiring some SwiftUI and UIKit knowledge, but which I tried to keep as inviting as possible for newcomers:

-- Part 1: _Flirting with SwiftUI Collections_: A mild introduction into the world of collections in SwiftUI (and associated delusions).
+- Part 1: _Flirting with SwiftUI Collections_: A mild introduction into the world of collection aleternatives in SwiftUI (and associated delusions).
-- Part 2: _Building a SwiftUI Collection_: Where we build a SwiftUI collection from the ground up, piece by piece.
+- Part 2: _Building a SwiftUI Collection_: Where we build a SwiftUI collection from the ground up.
 - Part 3: _A SwiftUI Collection Polishing_: Where a few implementation issues are solved.

-This series of articles assumes some prior SwiftUI and UIKit knowledge.

 # Part 1: Flirting with SwiftUI Collections

-In its first iteration SwiftUI did not offer any native collection view like UIKit does, though it was possible to create fairly complex collection layouts using a combination of nested stacks and scroll views.In its second iteration SwiftUI intends to further close the gap with UIKit by introducing lazy stack variants as well as new lazy grid components.
+In its first iteration SwiftUI did not offer any native collection view like UIKit does, though it was possible to create fairly complex collection layouts using a combination of nested stacks and scroll views.
+In its second iteration SwiftUI intends to further close the gap with UIKit by introducing lazy stack variants as well as new lazy grid components.
+These cannot be seen as true `UICollectionView` equivalents, but SwiftUI makes it easy to build user interfaces with small bricks and expand from there.

-Building grid layouts in SwiftUI is incredibly simple.
-If you haven't, just try and you'll be amazed how simple and beautiful the formalism is.
-And with the additions made this year, there hasn't been any better time to fully embrace SwiftUI, has there?
+Using only basic SwiftUI views building grid layouts in SwiftUI is in fact incredibly simple.
+If you haven't, just try and you'll be amazed how clean and beautiful the formalism is.
+And with the lazy view additions made this year, there hasn't apparently been any better time to fully embrace SwiftUI, has there?

-That's what I initially thought, though things didn't turn out quite exactly as I imagined in the first place.

 ## Love at First Sight